By Pamela Doan

 Watering plants is a constant in my yard.
 Even though I landscape with mostly native perennials, my projects are always evolving (to put it nicely), and there’s always a new plant that needs water to get established in its first season.
 That’s where the rain barrel comes in.
 I reuse cooking and rinsing water, too, with a watering can outside the kitchen door.

 My next step is a gray-water collection system, but I’m not there yet.
 After interviewing a residential well-digger a few years back, I’m always conscious that weather factors beyond my control can create an expensive problem.
 Ever had a well problem?
 Turned on the faucet and nothing came out?
 It’s only happened once at our house and was easily solved.
 But it made me realize how much I take for granted that it’s all just going to keep working.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.